trade show etiquette

 Communication Skills That Help You Connect

-A good elevator pitch should include three main points:
+A strong elevator pitch should cover three things:

-Before they start their pitch, staff should also be taught how to ask open-ended questions.
-This lets them customize their answers to the visitor’s needs, which makes the interaction more interesting and memorable.
+Before launching into a pitch, booth staff should be taught to ask open-ended questions first.
+This lets them tailor the conversation to the visitor’s specific needs, making the interaction far more engaging and memorable.

 trade show advice